 If the COVID-19 pandemic has taught us anything, it is that we cannot exist as isolated individuals.
 It is impossible to separate ourselves from others, no matter how hard we try.
 This fundamental interconnectedness, or solidarity, is part of being human.
 We might say that our personal choices do not affect others, but we have come to learn this is entirely false.
 We might argue that our individual actions do not affect those of our neighbor, but this is both inaccurate and, frankly, selfish.
 This is especially true in an ecclesial context.
 We cannot privatize our life in Christ.
 This is one of the reasons I become increasingly frustrated when I hear people say that sacraments should be private events.

-It seems surprising, then, that so often the baptism of children has been reduced to an individual family celebration, separate from the rest of the Christian community.
-While the family of course represent the greater community, there is something lost when the communal aspect of the sacrament is not exercised.
+It seems surprising then that so often the baptism of children has been reduced to an individual family celebration, separate from the rest of the Christian community.
+While the family of course represents the greater community, there is something lost when the communal aspect of the sacrament is not exercised.
 Life in Christ is deeply communal.
-We do not and cannot exist as isolated individuals, even despite our best efforts to do so.
-Consider the opening greeting from the Order of Baptism of Children.
+We do not and cannot exist as isolated individuals, despite our best efforts to do so.
+Consider the opening greeting from The Order of Baptism of Children.
 In addressing the parents and godparents, the celebrant explicitly names the importance of the larger Christian community:

-But this is not just limited to baptism.
-The communitarian character of the sacraments of matrimony and anointing of the sick is essential and may take place during Sunday Mass.
-The Order of Celebrating Matrimony notes, “Since marriage is ordered toward the increase and sanctification of the people of God, its celebration displays a communitarian character that encourages the participation also of the parish community, at least through some of its members.
-With due regard for local customs and as occasion suggests, several marriages may be celebrated at the same time or the celebration of the sacrament may take place during the Sunday assembly.”
+This is not just limited to baptism.
+The communitarian character of the sacraments of matrimony and anointing of the sick is essential, and both may take place during Sunday Mass.
+The Order of Celebrating Matrimony notes, “Since Marriage is ordered toward the increase and sanctification of the People of God, its celebration displays a communitarian character that encourages the participation also of the parish community, at least through some of its members.
+With due regard for local customs and as occasion suggests, several Marriages may be celebrated at the same time or the celebration of the Sacrament may take place during the Sunday assembly.”
 Likewise, Pastoral Care of the Sick (in which we find the rite for the sacrament of anointing), states, “Because of its very nature as a sign, the sacrament of the anointing of the sick should be celebrated with members of the family and other representatives of the Christian community whenever this is possible.
 Then the sacrament is seen for what it is—a part of the prayer of the church and an encounter with the Lord.”